ablab/stringdecomposer/README.md

     -b BATCH_SIZE, --batch-size BATCH_SIZE             set size of the batch in parallelization (by default 5000)

-    --second-best                                      StringDecomposer will generate <second-best-monomer>, <second-best-monomer-identity>, <reliability> and _homo_-related columns (not recommended with large number of monomers)
+    --second-best                                      StringDecomposer will generate <second-best-monomer>, <second-best-monomer-identity>, <reliability> and _homo_-related columns (not recommended when running StringDecomposer of a large number of monomers)

 ## Latest updates